socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

            │  │  └─────────── 0x01 = enable ducker, 0x00 disable ducker
            │  └────────────── 0x80 = ducker on/off command
            └───────────────── 0x02 = ducker related command

+    The unlabled bytes have always been observed to be 0x00.

 On the Notepad-12FX, the four inputs we can select from are the same four channels which are available on the USB capture device: